Updated: Nov 19, 2020

 Using Massage to Reduce Chronic Pain

-Whether it is TMJ (temporomandibular joint), hand pain, foot pain, shoulder pain, headaches, fibromyalgia or myofascial pain - massage will help.
+Whether it is TMJ (temporomandibular joint), hand pain, foot pain, shoulder pain, headaches, fibromyalgia or myofascial pain - massage can help.

-At Kinetic Health, we overwhelmingly see patients who are suffering from chronic pain.
+At Kinetic Health, we continuously see patients who are suffering from chronic pain.
 Everyday we see how massage therapy is positively impacting the lives of our patients.
 And the scientific literature supports this.

 Depressed individuals suffer from the consequences of unbalanced neurochemistry.
-We know this because classes of drugs such as SSRIs and SSNIs do help people.
+We know this because classes of drugs such as Selective serotonin reuptake inhibitors (SSRIs) do help people.

 However, when time is taken to talk to these patients many of them will tell you that the results aren’t as effective as they hoped or that the side effects become to much to bear (14).